mocanxi/mocanxi.github.io/_includes/posts/2017-07-12-upgrading-eleme-to-pwa/en.md

 ### Performance In the Real World

-[Alex Russell](https://medium.com/@slightlylate) has given [a very insightful talk on mobile web performance](https://youtu.be/4bZvq3nodf4?list=PLNYkxOF6rcIBTs2KPy1E6tIYaWoFcG3uj) at Chrome Dev Summit 2016, talking about how hard can we build performant web applications on mobile devices.
+[Alex Russell](https://medium.com/@slightlylate) has given [a very insightful talk on mobile web performance](https://youtu.be/4bZvq3nodf4?list=PLNYkxOF6rcIBTs2KPy1E6tIYaWoFcG3uj) at Chrome Dev Summit 2016, talking  how hard can we build performant web applications on mobile devices.
 Highly recommended.

 Chinese users tend to have a pretty powerful phone.
 MI4 is shipped with snapdragon 801 (slightly out-performs Nexus 5) but only costs 100$.
 It’s affordable by at least 80% of our users so we take it as a baseline.